egarrisxn/theme-party-2024/README.md

 Test it out for yourself: [Vite Theme Party Live Demo](https://vite-theme-party.netlify.app/)

+*Note* This project was initially inspired by some open-source work I stumbled upon and forgot to mention the author.
+If that could of been you, PLEASE reach out to me so I can update that and thank you.

 ## Technologies Used

 - **Vite:** A blazingly fast, modern, and intuitive frontend tool.